ACXPA Customer Service Guide

 • Quote specifics back — reference dates, order numbers, and details the customer actually mentioned

-• Name feelings explicitly — without tone to carry warmth, the words have to do it all (that sounds really frustrating lands better in email than I understand)
+• Name feelings explicitly — without tone to carry warmth, the words have to do it all (that sounds really frustrating lands better than I understand)

 • Avoid corporate-speakwe regret to inform you and unfortunately our policy are the written-channel version of robotic uh-huhs

-• Read the entire message before replying — writing is an easier channel to skim-and-respond, which is the equivalent of interrupting
+• Read the entire message before replying — writing is easier to skim-and-respond, which is the equivalent of interrupting

 • Ask targeted follow-up questions — the same principle as voice, adapted for asynchronous timing

-For practical examples of written active listening in customer response scenarios, see Customer Response Templates.
+For practical examples of written active listening in customer scenarios, see the Customer Response Templates.

 Frequently Asked Questions